Anisha7/The-Go-Programming-Language/README.md

 - Clone or download this repository
 - cd to the directory where you saved it
 - follow run instructions in respective chapter's readme files to test programs

+## Why Go?
+- Expressive and efficient
+- Automatic memory management, or garbage collection
+- Good for building networked servers, and tools/systems for prograammers
+- Could be used for graphics, mobile applications, and machine learning
+- Runs faster and experiences fewer crashes from unexpected type errors